How to connect to Azzurra

 rsync is a standard command line tool on Linux.
 In particular, it allows incremental synchronization, which is practical for transferring large data, and uses a protocol other than FTP / SFTP.
 See more information on this link.

 Here is an example of use.
-From your personal computer, enter the following command:
+From your personal computer or a server, enter the following command: